cerncas/hands-on-lattice-exercises/Setup_Instructions.md

 ## Installation

-Please install the Anaconda distribution from https://www.anaconda.com/distribution/
+Unless you already have your favorite Python distribution installed, we suggest to install the **Anaconda** distribution from https://www.anaconda.com/distribution/

 <p align="center">